typedb/typedb/docs/pages/docs/0-get-started/grakn-server.md

 ### Minimum Requirements

-Grakn can run on default Java settings (heap of 768MB, 1GB machine) if the knowledge base is small enough.
+Grakn can run on default Java settings (heap of 768MB, 1GB machine) if the knowledge graph is small enough.
 Recommended production settings are at least 4GB machine with 3GB heap.

 ### Standalone Grakn